Turmeric Paste (with Almond Butter for Picky Eaters)

 Feed 1/4 teaspoon per 10 pounds of your pets body weight.

 2 spoonfuls of almond butter (natural only!)

 1/16 teaspoon of Ceylon cinnamon*

 The Ceylon cinnamon is added for a select few dogs that can have a "urine" odor after ingesting turmeric.
 This can be omitted if your dog does not have this issue.
-If your dog isn't a picky eater, you do not have to include the natural peanut butter either.
-The natural peanut butter is only meant for masking the taste.
-The rest of the ingredients need to be included in the recipe to have the full benefits of the turmeric and for it to form into a paste.
+If your dog isn't a picky eater, you do not have to include the natural almond butter either.
+The natural almond butter is only meant for masking the taste.
+The rest of the ingredients need to be included in the recipe to have the full benefits of the turmeric and for it to form a paste.
 "There are several components that can increase bio-availability.
 For example, piperine is the major active component of black pepper and, when combined in a complex with curcumin (found in turmeric), has been shown to increase bio-availability by 2000%.
 Curcumin combined with enhancing agents provides multiple health benefits" (Hewlings, Susan J and Douglas S Kalman).
 The coconut oil and water assist the black pepper and turmeric powder to absorb and form into a paste.

 Turmeric is best preserved by freezing the paste into silicone molds (equivalent to ice cube trays), but can be stored in a glass jar (not plastic or it will stain) for up to a week.